DuHan332/duhan332.github.io/_pages/about.md

 ## Career Aspirations

 My primary interest lies in the dynamic and evolving fields of Machine Learning and Data Science.
-I am currently having my internship in Sensequake, the world leader in data-driven structural analysis and health monitoring technologies.
+I had my internship in Sensequake, the world leader in data-driven structural analysis and health monitoring technologies.

 ## Projects